 To avoid conflict with other park visitors and park resources, horses and other pack animals are prohibited from picnic areas, the Group Use Area, the Backcountry Camping sites, all trails, the Interdune Boardwalk and the Co-Use area.

 Additionally, horses and other pack animals may not be ridden on any roadway including sand packed roads.
 Most of these areas are identified on the Dunes Drive map on the back of the permit.

 When to Ride

 Riding is permitted only during normal operating hours.
 No overnight camping with stock animals is allowed.
-Horses are not permitted in the monument during missile tests even for tests where Dunes Drive is open to the public.
+Horses are not permitted in the park during missile tests even for tests where Dunes Drive is open to the public.

-Pets. such as dogs, accompanying riders must be on a leash no longer than six feet (2 m), and under physical control at all times.
+Pets, such as dogs, accompanying riders must be on a leash no longer than six feet (2 m), and under physical control at all times.
 Animals and pets, like humans, should leave only footprints.

 Waste Cleanup and Disposal

-All debris (hay, grass, alfalfa, etc.) and animal manure in the vicinity of the trailer, the Horse Trailer Parking Area, or any alternate designated parking area must also be cleaned up, and such materials must be disposed of by the owners outside of the monument.
+All debris (hay, grass, alfalfa, etc.) and animal manure in the vicinity of the trailer, the Horse Trailer Parking Area, or any alternate designated parking area must also be cleaned up, and such materials must be disposed of by the owners outside of the park.

 These conditions are necessary to permit the safe interaction of horse riders and other visitors and reduce the visual pollution, smell and possible health hazards associated with improperly disposed waste.

 We are surrounded by an active missile range.
-From time to time, debris from missile tests falls into the monument and is buried by sand.
+From time to time, debris from missile tests falls into the park and is buried by sand.
 If you see any strange objects, do not touch them as they may still be able to detonate.
 Make a note of their location and tell a ranger so that appropriate personnel may remove the object in question.